Authentic Lessons for 21st Century Learning

 • Lesson Slides #1

-• Lesson Slides #2 (Follow Up Activities)
+• Lesson Slides #2 (Follow-up Activities)

-• T- Chart Essential Questions Handout (one copy for each participant)
+• T-Chart Essential Questions handout (one copy for each participant)

 • Instructional Strategy Note Sheet

-• Table-Types of Essential Questions
+• Types of Essential Questions handout (print double-sided, one per participant)

 • Highlighters